Byont-Ventures/hackathon/Frontend-Challenges.md

 `yarn run fe:dev`

-You will see a welcome message and a footer.
+If you [open the Dapp](http://localhost:3000), You will see a welcome message and links to the respective challenge pages.
 Feel free to edit this Dapp according to your needs in further challenges.

 ### Wagmi